devyani2995/buybusy-Redux-app/README.md

   - Cart and order data will remain saved inside the database.

 # Tool used:
+  - ReactJS
-  - Reactjs.
+  - Redux-toolkit
-  - Redux-toolkit.
+  - react-router-dom
-  - react-router-dom.
+  - firebase
-  - react-toastify.
+  - react-toastify
-  - JavaScript.
+  - JavaScript
   - CSS.